Should I Become an IV Instructor?

-- Complete a bachelor's degree program.
-Nursing instructors must, at bare minimum, hold a bachelor's degree, and even then they must teach under the supervision of instructors with graduate degrees.
-By completing a bachelor's degree, an aspiring IV instructor is academically prepared for applying to a graduate school.
+To improve your chances of becoming an instructor, complete a bachelor's degree program.
+Nursing instructors must hold at least a bachelor's degree.
+By completing a four year degree, an aspiring IV instructor is academically prepared for applying to a graduate school.

 State license boards issue nursing licenses and each state has its own requirements.
-However, all states require nurses to pass the NCLEX-RN exam and some require candidates to pass additional exams that cover state laws.
+All states require nurses to pass the NCLEX-RN exam and some require candidates to pass additional exams that cover state laws.
 In addition, states usually require nurses to submit to a criminal background check.

-- Contact the nursing board.
+To improve your chances of earning your license, contact the nursing board.
 State nursing boards can provide nursing students with information on the licensing process.
-This can help a student nurse understand the licensing procedure, requirements and costs.
+This can help a student nurse understand the licensing procedure, requirements, and costs.

-- Take a NCLEX-RN test preparation class.
+You can also take a NCLEX-RN test preparation class.
 Many aspiring nurses benefit from taking an exam prep class prior to the NCLEX-RN exam.
-Being prepared for an exam can help a candidate get a passing grade, allowing him or her to complete the licensing process.
+Being prepared for an exam helps a candidate get a passing grade, allowing him or her to complete the licensing process.

 Step 3: Get Work Experience

-An IV instructor needs experience providing infusion therapy along with general nursing practice.
-The exact amount of experience required varies by employer as well as the requirements of certification and education programs to which the nurse plans to apply.
+As well as general nursing practice, an IV instructor needs experience providing IV infusion therapy.
+The exact amount of experience required varies by employer.
 Certification as a Certified Registered Nurse Infusion (CRNI) requires 1,600 hours of infusion nursing experience.
-The National League for Nursing's certification program for nursing educators has two separate certification tracks: One requires candidates to have two years of employment in an academic nursing program.
 In addition, some master's degree programs require applicants to have at least a year of nursing experience.

 Step 4: Earn Infusion Certification

-The Infusion Nurses Certification Corporation offers the CRNI certification to nurses with at least 1,600 hours of experience in infusion therapy, which may include time spent in the areas of research or education.
-In addition, a candidate for licensure must also pass a certification examination.
+The Infusion Nurses Certification Corporation offers the CRNI certification to nurses with at least 1,600 hours of experience in infusion therapy.
+This may include time spent in the areas of research or education.
+In addition, a candidate must also pass a certification examination.
 While earning the CRNI is not an absolute requirement for becoming an IV instructor, the certification does establish an individual's knowledge and experience in IV nursing and can be helpful in getting an educator job.